-You call Bhakshalu, Oliga, Poornam poli, sweet chapati or puran poli, It is Indians most favorite festive food.
+You call Bhakshalu, Oliga, Poornam poli, sweet chapati or Puran Poli, It is Indians most favorite festive sweet.
 Name itself makes me drool.
-Traditionally made with channa dal (Split chickpeas), jaggery stuffed in flour dough and fried on griddle.
-Pumpkin stuffing makes the dish so light, you can pour your favorite ghee as much as you want.
-It not as time-consuming as traditional dish.
-You can replace pumpkin with sweet potato or squash.
+Traditionally made with channa dal (Split pigeon peas), jaggery stuffed in flour dough and fried on the griddle.
+Pumpkin stuffing makes the dish so light, you can pour the ghee you have been waiting, as much as you want.
+It not as time-consuming as the traditional dish.
+You can replace the pumpkin with sweet potato or squash.
 Remember pumpkin is really a squash.
 Read about pumpkins and squashes more here.

-Though traditionally made with Channa dal, you can make with other ingredients as well.
-If it is pumpkin season here in United States.
+Though traditionally made with Channa dal (dried split pigeon peas), you can make with other ingredients as well.
+If it is pumpkin season here in the United States.
 Why not with pumpkin?
 Pumpkins are actually very healthy!
-They are low in calories, fat and sodium, and rich in vitamin A, potassium and fibre!
+They are low in calories, fat and sodium, and rich in vitamin A, potassium and fiber!
 I used half whole wheat flour and half all-purpose flour.
-Using whole wheat makes dough a bit soggy.
+Using whole wheat makes the dough a bit soggy.
 I make my poli’s slowly and small.
 Pumpkin and whole wheat are soft ingredients which make this dish hard to roll.
-Once made, pour as much ghee on top, still they are so light and tasty.
+Once made, pour as much ghee on top, still, they are so light and tasty.

-For newbies it is a long process, and if stuffing doesn’t come to right consistency, you can’t make.
+For newbies, it is a long process, and if stuffing doesn’t come to the right consistency, you can’t make.
 Many home cooks struggle few times.
-Once you get hang of it, piece of cake.
+Once you get hang of it, a piece of cake.
 Making of pumpkin stuffing isn’t that hard.
-Golden rule to remember is not to over-cook pumpkin.
-If you over cook, it retains a lot of water and is not hard enough to stuff.
+The golden rule to remember is not to over-cook pumpkin.
+If you overcook, it retains a lot of water and is not hard enough to stuff.
 If you are not sure how long to cook pumpkin, cut pumpkin into big pieces.
-Either cook in pressure or in pot.
-In pressure cooker, I don’t wait for whistle.
-When whistle starts wiggling I turn stove off.
+Either cook in pressure cooker or in a pot.
+If cooking in the pressure cooker, I don’t wait for the whistle.
+When whistle starts wiggling I turn the stove off.
 If they are not cooked, I let them cook in same water till slightly soft.
-If cooking in pot, submerge large pieces in water.
+If cooking in a pot, submerge large pieces in water.
 Boil for 15 mins.
 Prick with fork and test to see if pumpkin is soft.
 Turn off once it is a bit soft.
 If it is a bit under-cooked, that’s ok.
 You have another round to cook with dates anyway.

 This dish is not native to Nallagonda region where my mother is from in Andhra Pradesh.
 She never made them.
-Me and my sisters heard from our friends.
+I and my sisters heard from our friends.
 Once we went to our aunts home to celebrate a festival.
 There my she was making them.
 We three sisters glanced at each other silently.
-We knew we are eager and none of us want to loose this chance to taste them.
+We knew we are eager and none of us want to lose this chance to taste them.
 When they are ready we pretended as if we are taking the plate silently.
-But at the table we were fighting.
+But at the table, we were fighting.